kikoleitao/ap-homeworks/answers.md

 ## 1) "Identify the learning rate that achieved the highest validation accuracy, reporting corresponding test and validation accuracy.
 Plot the training and validation losses for each configuration, and compare the differences between the validation loss curves, explaining these differences by relating to the learning rate values."

 lr-0.00001:
-val acc = 0.4587
+val acc: 0.4694
-test acc = 0.4673
+test acc: 0.4623

 lr-0.001:
-val acc = 0.5249
+val acc: 0.5264
-test acc = 0.5237
+test acc: 0.5247

 lr-0.1:
-val acc = 0.3910
+val acc: 0.3689
-test acc = 0.4107
+test acc: 0.3843

-The learning rate that achieved the highest validation accuracy was 0.001, yielding a validation accuracy of 0.5249 and a test accuracy of 0.5237.
+The learning rate that achieved the highest validation accuracy was 0.001, yielding a validation accuracy of 0.5264 and a test accuracy of 0.5247.

 Smallest Learning Rate (0.00001)
 For the smallest learning rate of 0.00001, the training and validation losses decrease steadily but very slowly over 100 epochs.
 The small updates to the model parameters result in slow convergence.
 While this approach avoids overshooting or divergence, it would require significantly more epochs to achieve competitive performance compared to other models.